-Use a Mississippi employment contract to establish the terms of employment between an employer and an employee.
-At a minimum, an employment contract should clearly detail the period of employment, the job description, and the compensation the employee will receive.
-If you’re using a Mississippi employment contract, you need to be aware of the employment laws in the state.
+A Mississippi employment contract defines the terms of employment.
+At a minimum, the agreement should detail the period of work, the job description, and the compensation the employee will receive.

 Before you write your Mississippi employment contract, ensure you know the state labor laws and regulations, such as the minimum wage and payday requirements.

 In Mississippi, there is no state minimum wage law.
-Employers that are subject to the Fair Labor Standards Act must pay the current Federal minimum wage.
+Employers that are subject to the Fair Labor Standards Act must pay the current Federal minimum wage ($7.25 per hour) .

 Age certification is not required in Mississippi.